giampaolo/psutil/docs/DEVGUIDE.rst

     make test test_script.py          # on Windows

-- Do not use ``sudo``. ``make install`` installs psutil as a limited user in "edit" mode, meaning you can edit psutil code on the fly while you develop.
+- Do not use ``sudo``. ``make install`` installs psutil as a limited user in "edit" / development mode, meaning you can edit psutil code on the fly while you develop.

 - If you want to target a specific Python version: